Grade Level: 8 (7-9)

 I will pass out a worksheet with a series of pictures that follows the concepts in the order in which we address them.
 In addition to taking notes on the lecture material, please fill in the terms where blanks appear on your worksheet.
 (Throughout the lecture, direct students to take notes on and complete the worksheet.)

 By the end of the lecture, material on light's properties, you will have enough understanding to explore and apply lasers toward your security system design.
+Following the lesson, refer to the associated activity Exploring Light: Absorb, Reflect, Transmit or Refract? to illustrate light's properties of absorption, reflection, transmission and refraction.

 Lesson Background and Concepts for Teachers